Messier 100

-Messier 100 (also known as NGC 4321 or the Mirror Galaxy) is a grand design intermediate spiral galaxy in the southern part of the mildly northern Coma Berenices.
-It is one of the brightest and largest galaxies in the Virgo Cluster and is approximately 55 million light-years from our galaxy, about 166,000 light-years in diameter.
+Messier 100 (also known as NGC 4321 or the Mirror Galaxy) is a grand design intermediate spiral galaxy in the constellation of Coma Berenices.
+It is one of the brightest and largest galaxies in the Virgo Cluster and is approximately 55 million light-years from the Milky Way, about 166,000 light-years in diameter.
 It was discovered by Pierre Méchain in 1781 (Note: On March 15) and 29 days later seen again and entered by Charles Messier in his catalogue "of nebulae and star clusters".
 It was one of the first spiral galaxies to be discovered, and was listed as one of fourteen spiral nebulae by Lord William Parsons of Rosse in 1850.
 NGC 4323 and NGC 4328 are satellite galaxies of M100; the former is connected with it by a bridge of luminous matter.

 Early observations

 This is a widefield view of the galaxy, M100, directly left of the center of the picture - captured with an amateur telescope in 2025.

 After the discovery of M100 by Méchain, Charles Messier made observations of the galaxy depicting it as a nebula without a star.
 He pointed out that it was difficult to recognize the nebula because of its faintness.
 William Herschel was able to identify a bright cluster of stars within the "nebula" during his observations.
 His son John expanded the findings in 1833.
 With the advent of better telescopes, John Herschel was able to see a round, brighter galaxy; however, he also mentioned that it was barely visible through clouds.
 William Henry Smyth extended the studies of M100, detailing it as a pearly white nebula and pointing out diffuse spots.